akash211/Notes/Azure_ML_DP100_Notes.md

 Data scientist usually work with variaous assets which are listed below:

 - `Models`: This is end product of training a model.
 These are stored as pickle format or MLModel format.
-Python code is used ot convert to pickle while MLflow is used to store in MLModel format.
-Models are saves with name and version information.
+Python code is used to convert to pickle while MLflow is used to store in MLModel format.
+Models are saved with name and version information.
 - `Environments`: Environment also have name and version and they specify software packages, environment variables, software settings to run scripts.
 It is saved as image in the Azure Container registry.
 When we run a script we specify environment and then compute uses this info to install everything and change settings accordingly which will make code reusable cross compute targets.
-- `Data`: Data assests are specific file or folder.
-Using them we can access data every time without authentication eevry single time.
-He we specify the path to point to the file or folder and the name and version.
+- `Data`: Data assests are specific file/folder.
+Using them we can access data every time without authentication every single time.
+Here we specify the path to point to the file/folder and the name and version.
 - `Components`: There are reusable parts of code that can be used in multiple projects.
 We can write components and specify name, version, code and environment needed to run the code.
 Usually used in pipelines.

 To train model we can use: